0cjs/sedoc/ee/tools/KiCad.md

 Selection:
 - Shift-select to add to selection.
 - Click element to select.
+(For components a line or blank space inside the component.)
 - Drag left to right: only components entirely inside the selection box.
 - Drag right to left: all components intersecting the selection box.